 Unamuno, while being able to describe the idea of a metaphysical sentiment -- of a sense-of-life -- holds an intensely negative view of the human mind in that book.
 This puts his whole approach in diametrical opposition to the view of man's mind in Ayn Rands work.
 And Ayn Rand develops the concept of sense-of-life with much more detail and accuracy than anything in Unamuno's book.

 My meeting of my future wife illustrates one of the remarkable aspects of a sense-of-life -- it is, in a rough and ready way, a mental capacity which assesses massive amounts of information about a person or situation in the briefest of meetings.
 Recent research in psychology strongly suggests that our snap judgments are remarkably accurate as a first pass, and that many people can depend on those snap judgments to be borne out by more information (a minute later or a day or a year).
-This mental phenomenon is known as "thin slicing" and studies have shown strong evidence that only seconds of conversation or a momentary glance can result in estimates that quite accurate, and frequently more accurate than multi-minute or multi-hour analyses of people.
+This mental phenomenon is known as "thin slicing" and studies have shown strong evidence that only seconds of conversation or a momentary glance can result in estimates that are quite accurate, and are frequently more accurate than multi-minute or multi-hour analyses of people.

 Sense-of-life makes possible the well-known phenomenon of love at first sight as in that meeting I described.
 But the equally remarkable aspect is that it takes years for a sense-of-life to be formed and solidified, and takes years for another person to grasp someone's sense-of-life in all its fullness.
 Why?
 A sense-of-life consists of so many thousands, tens of thousands of concrete emotional judgments in a person's life, that in order to ever be fully confident of another's worldview and emotional reaction to life's events, you need to, over long experience, be able to deconstruct that overall sense-of-life character into many of its constituent parts.
 That's how one can fully get someone's sense-of-life.
 Of course, to the extent that one's own sense-of-life matches another's, in many details, the easier one can get to that point of really knowing another's sense-of-life, down deep.